You Can Never Go Home Again

 “You could’ve knocked me over with a feather,” Dan said.
 “As I said, I’ve worked so many cases, and sat in on so many trials that swung in a direction contrary to the evidence that I compiled, that I thought I was above being shocked at what can happen in a courtroom.
 This was beyond anything I ever witnessed.
 I just sat there with my mouth hanging open.

 “After the trial, I thought about the husband, and I thought that even if the man was a real sonofabitch, he didn’t deserve to die for it.
 If this man physically assaulted his wife, he deserved jail time.
 If the wife feared that the abuse was escalating, and she feared for her life, I could see the judge being more lenient, or even dismissing the case based on the nature of that abuse.
 I could even see the courts dismissing a case against the wife if she physically assaulted the husband, and the court judged her assault to be retribution for the years of abuse.
-The idea that a judge could dismiss a murder on that basis that a man was deemed a disagreeable person, was unprecedented to my experience in such matters.
-I was a lawman who believed in the justice system, and I had had that belief tested throughout the years, but this dismissal shook my beliefs system to its core.
+The idea that a judge could dismiss a murder not on the basis of years or abuse, but. on that basis that a man was deemed a disagreeable person, was unprecedented to my experience in such matters.
+I was a lawman who believed in the justice system, and I had had that belief tested throughout the years, but this dismissal shook my beliefs in the system to its core.

 “I also thought about the man hours law enforcement officials put in to collecting evidence for a case.
 I thought about how what I believed to be either a corrupt, or incompetent, judge can undermine those efforts and our beliefs in a fair and blind justice system in such a manner that it makes one question everything they do in the aftermath.
 I didn’t let it affect how I conducted myself on the job, going forward.
 You can only control what you can control, I thought, but one cannot involve themselves in such a bizarre case without being affected by it.”